New Hiring Process: Mapping Workflows to Align Teams

 KEY OUTCOMES

-Simplifying Complexity: Communication of complex processes in digestible ways for multiple types of audiences, including senior leadership and hands-on product teams
+Simplified Complexity: Communication of complex processes in digestible ways for multiple types of audiences, including senior leadership and hands-on product teams

 CHALLENGE